 Public assistance and government benefits are available from Human and Social Services Centers.
 This form of financial aid tends to be for very low income residents and seniors in Cobb County Georgia.
 However there are many types of programs offered.
 They include some of the following.

-Atlanta Legal Aid Society, Inc. - Cobb County Legal Aid (phone (770) 528-2565) offers free legal assistance.
+Atlanta Legal Aid Society, Inc has local offices in Cobb County.
+There are volunteer and pro-bono lawyers and staff that address civil cases.
+Call (770) 528-2565).
+The non-profit offers free legal assistance.
 Get help with issues such as foreclosure prevention, predatory lending, consumer debt issues, government programs, and more.
 Learn more on free legal aid in Georgia.

-Receive counseling, information on low income programs and food from Shepherd's House.
-Dial (770) 792-0097.
+Receive counseling, information on low income programs and food from MUST Ministries.
+Dial (770) 427-9862.
+There may be households supplies, free groceries and other goods.
 They run a food pantry for qualified individuals.

-Marietta based West End Medical Centers, Inc. offers services such as general check ups, obstetrics, and blood tests, and all programs are made available on a sliding fee scale and Medicaid, Medicare, and private insurance is accepted as well.
+Marietta based West End Medical Centers, Inc. offers services such as general check ups, obstetrics, and blood tests.
+There are also free or low cost prescription drug medications, insulin and immunizations as well as other medical services.
+All programs are made available on a sliding fee scale.
+In addition, Medicaid, Medicare, and private insurance is accepted as well.
 Phone (770) 919-0025.